Close Menu

 Addressing Common Shingle Issues

-Have any cracking, curling, or damaged shingles repaired right away to prevent leaks.
+Have any cracked, curled, or damaged shingles repaired right away to prevent leaks.
 Seal around vents, skylights, and chimneys if needed.
 Trim overhanging tree branches to avoid debris.

 Extending the Lifespan of Your Roof